guptaanmol184/problem-solving/00-notes.md

 S: Do DFS, and choose once to include the element and once to not include the element.
 T: O(2^n) | S: O(n) - to track the solution in a single list (or) O(2^n) if considering space for answer as well

+## 236 Lowest Common Ancestor Of A Binary Tree
+Tuesday (26/07)

+P: Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.

+S: Relates to 235, but a binary tree.
+Do DFS and keep track of p, q being seen on the left and right subtree.
+Use this information to identify if the lowest common ancestor has been found if both p and q have been seen.
+T: O(n) | S: O(logn) or O(n) in worst case